USI-MSDE-SA-2022/software-architecture-model-Annonymus-v02/src/sa/model/index.md

 ![](./connectors.c5)

 Using a new connector QQ (Query Queue) - an N-M connector which allows an arbitrary number of producers and consumers to add tasks to a queue.
 Producers will create a task and block until it completes.
-Consumers will pull an available task (which is then markes as "in progress") and, upon completion, produce a result.
+Consumers will pull an available task (which is then marked as "in progress") and, upon completion, produce a result.
 The result is returned to the producer that created the task, at which point the task is removed from the queue.
 Tasks that are marked in progress cannot be consumed by another consumer, but upon triggering a timeout, the status is reset (e.g. if the consumer that was working on it crashed).
 A consumer that attempts to pull a task while the queue is empty blocks until one is available.

 1. What did you decide?